EO4wellness/100-days-of-code/log.md

 **Today's Progress**: Built the very important - _Recipe View_ section of the _Recipe App_, rendered the API response to the UI with an additional feature of letting users change the number of servings to see real-time results on the UI.

 **Thoughts**: Almost finished building the app, just a few more sections left to work on.
 Felt very good indeed.
 Just can't believe I've taken up this challenge.
 Hope I can take this momentum forward without having to slip at any stage of the challenge.
 I'm really determined to go all the way.
-Welcome to my *#100DaysOfCode* log.
+Welcome to my *#100DaysOfCode* journal.

 **Sections to work:**  _Shopping List_ and _Likes Model_.